-The WSV ybatch_start is set to a default of 0 in general.arts, so you do not have to set this variable unless you want to start somewhere in the middle of your batch input data.
+The WSV ybatch_start is set to a default of 0, so you do not have to set this variable unless you want to start somewhere in the middle of your batch input data.

 The next section gives some examples of what could be put inside the ybatch_calc_agenda.